 The Oxnard Plain Basin is designated as a high priority basin by DWR.
 The Fox Canyon Groundwater Management Agency (FCGMA) was named as the GSA for the Oxnard Plain Basin (designated as high-priority).
 FCGMA released a preliminary draft GSP for the Oxnard Plain Basin for public comment in December 2017.
-Significant work remains before a draft GSP will be developed that includes sustainable yield estimates.
-The FCGMA Board is considering replacing Emergency Ordinance E with an interim allocation plan until the GSP is complete.
-However, this allocation plan is not expected to affect the City's allocation in 2018.
+The Board is scheduled to release a revised draft of the Oxnard Plain Basin GSP for public review in late May 2019.
+A final GSP must be adopted by the Board before January 2020.
+The FCGMA Board is considering replacing Emergency Ordinance E with a revised allocation plan before completion of the GSP.
+However, this allocation plan is not likely to significantly affect the City's allocation in 2019.